Larry Page is an American entrepreneur popularly known as the co-founder of the internet giant Google.

 - Larry is an introvert.
 He is keener to hear and accept other people’s ideas coming out as a great leader for proactive employees.

-- Larry gives his best to not pursue or adopt any form of autocratic leadership style in the way he leads.
-He encourages his team to gather more insights, put their ideas and come up with their own set of solutions.
+- Larry gives his best not to pursue or adopt any form of autocratic leadership style in the way he leads.
+He encourages his team to gather more insights, put their ideas and develop their own solutions.

-- Larry is, and always have been an anti-fascist in his leadership style, and also followed the five management tenets.
+- Larry is, and always has been, an anti-fascist in his leadership style and follows the five management tenets.

 - Larry strives to be more efficient and faster in his work in order to achieve a more active management approach at Google.

-- He raised the voice against the non-technical people managing the technical employees and engineers as they never really understand the core of the work, making it harder to be efficient at work.
+- He raised the voice against the non-technical people managing the technical employees and engineers as they never really understood the core of the work, making it harder to be efficient at work.

 What Leadership Style Does Larry Page Have?